 • Robotic-assisted surgery may help ensure optimal positioning of the artificial knee, thus reducing the risk of accelerated wearing out due to mechanical malalignment of implant components.

 What’s the recovery process like?

-Every individual’s recovery will be different, but most patients regain functional mobility 6 weeks after surgery.
-Some patients even resume light sports 3 months after surgery.
+Every individual’s recovery will be different, but most patients regain functional mobility six weeks after surgery.
+Some patients even resume light sports three months after surgery.

-While there’s no real cure for arthritis and no definite way to prevent this common chronic illness, you can still take charge of your life and reduce the odds of getting advanced arthritis or slow its progression through:
+While there’s no real cure for arthritis and no definite way to prevent this common chronic illness, you can still take charge of your life and reduce the odds of getting advanced arthritis or slow its progression by doing the following:

-- Leading a healthy lifestyle and doing regular low-impact exercises
+- Lead a healthy lifestyle and do low-impact exercises regularly

-- Keeping your weight in check, stopping smoking, and getting advice for infection or injury, which may damage joints
+- Keep your weight in check, stop smoking, and get advice for infection or injury, which may damage joints